-After a recess, Judge O'Neill denied defendant's "non-prosecution agreement" claim, explaining that "a credibility determination" was "an inherent part" of its ruling (id. at 307; Order, dated Feb.
+After a recess, Judge O'Neill denied defendant's "non-prosecution agreement" claim, explaining that "a credibility determination" was "an inherent part" of his ruling (id. at 307; Order, dated Feb.
 4, 2016 (O'Neill, J.)).

 On February 12, 2016, defendant filed a motion asking Judge O'Neill to amend his order to include the certification language specified in 42 Pa.
 C.S. § 702(b) ("Interlocutory appeals by permission").
-Judge O'Neill later denied the motion.
-Defendant filed a petition for review.
+He later denied the motion.
+Defendant filed a petition for review in the Pennsylvania Superior Court.